shahriar1314/Microcontroller-8051/README.md

 <br><br>
 We stored the initial values ar saved in R6, R7 (in line 6, 7) for ones and tens place respectively.

+## Display your ID
+<b>Problem Statement:</b> Interface LCD with 8051 microcontroller and display your student ID

 ## Palindrom_checker
 <b>Problem Statement:</b> Design a 7 byte palindrome checker > if palindrom send 'Y' to port '1' else send 'N' to port 1